leverh/django4/README.md

 ### Overview

-Recipe Collection is designed with the user in mind, offering a seamless and enjoyable experience for both cooking enthusiasts and casual visitors.
+Recipe Collection is designed with the user in mind, offering an enjoyable experience for both cooking enthusiasts and casual visitors.
 The platform's user experience centers around simplicity, accessibility, and interactivity, ensuring that users can effortlessly navigate through the site and discover inspiring recipes.
 Below are key aspects of the user experience and the corresponding user stories.

 #### Viewing and Navigation
 * Users can explore Recipe Collection on various devices, ensuring a consistent experience regardless of screen size.